3.2 Build your Sensor

 b.
 Connect “GND” on the LCD to “GND” on the microcontroller

 c.
 Connect “SDA” on the LCD to “SDA” on the microcontroller

 d.
 Connect “SCL” on the LCD to “SCL” on the microcontroller

-5. Connect your button.
-Connect one side of the button to the “GND” pin on your microcontroller using a jumper.
-Connect the other side of the button to Pin “13” on your microcontroller using a jumper.
+6. Connect your button.
+Connect one side of the button to the (+) rail on the breadboard using a jumper.
+Connect the other side of the button to Pin “A4” on your microcontroller using a second jumper.